What are the basics of music marketing?

 But most musicians miss the point of the bio altogether.

 Your bio shouldn’t start with you, it should start with them.
 And, by them, I mean your fans (or anyone else reading the bio).

 Your focus is the reader, who in many cases doesn’t know anything about you.

-You’re short-changing yourself if all you do is list your credentials, because it doesn’t actually say anything about you; it just shows that you’ve done stuff.
+You’re short-changing yourself if all you do is list your credentials, because it doesn’t say anything about you; it just shows that you’ve done stuff.

-So what you need to do instead is:
+So, what you need to do instead is:

-- Explain who you are, where you’re from, what you’re doing, and where you’re going as an artist or a band.
+- Explain who you are, where you’re from, what you’re doing and where you’re going as an artist or a band.

 - Make sure your bio has been spell-checked.